 What is line dancing?
 Picture rows of people dancing a set choreography as an ensemble.
 The dance might be slow or fast, and it might have the look of country-western, Latin, swing, or Broadway.
 As they dance, they turn to face a different direction, and the choreography begins again.
 There are thousands of different line dances, ranging from super simple to extraordinarily complex , featuring innovative choreography.

 Line dancing originated in country-western bars, but it isn't just fancy footwork to country-western tunes any more.
-Line dancing has evolved to offer a rich blend of urban sophistication with stylistic expressions influenced by musical theatre, Latin rhythms and jazz dance.
+Line dancing has evolved to offer a rich blend of urban sophistication with stylistic expressions influenced by musical theater, Latin rhythms and jazz dance.
 Line dancing is enjoyed internationally -- England, for example, boasts one million regular line dancers.

 Since you dance on your own in an ensemble, line dancing is ideal for singles and for partners of non-dancers.
 It's also wonderful for people who want a social activity that doesn't involve dating or partnering.